atomistic-ml/ani-al/README.md

 ### ANI-Al Model
-The model (located here within this repository: ani-al/model/model-Al-75/) can be used with the NeuroChem Binaries at one of the following locations: https://github.com/isayev/ASE_ANI https://github.com/atomistic-ml/neurochem
+The model (located within this repository: ani-al/model/model-Al-75/) can be used with the NeuroChem Binaries at one of the following locations: https://github.com/isayev/ASE_ANI https://github.com/atomistic-ml/neurochem